nfroidure/nfroidure.github.io/contents/pages/en/about.md

 ## About

-I'm a curious web developper in love with JavaScript, HTML, CSS, HTTP, REST and Node.js.
-I'm a hard worker, a bit direct but skillfull.
+I'm a curious web developer in love with JavaScript, HTML, CSS, HTTP, REST and Node.js.
+I'm a hard worker, a bit direct but skillful.
 Rigorous but generous.
  I like to invent and share.

 I'm mainly blogging about web technologies, historically in French, but I try